-All of our natural soaps are handmade with the traditional cold-process method with 5% extra oil for the purpose of moisturising the body skin.
-This soap can be used as hand soap in the bathroom or in the kitchen or as laundry soap for hand-wash clothes.
+Our natural soaps are handmade with the traditional cold-process method with 5% extra oil to moisturise the body's skin.
+This soap can be used as hand soap in the bathroom or the kitchen or as laundry soap for hand-wash clothes.

 Gentle on skin.

 - 100% plastic-Free

 - 100% cruelty-free and not tested on animals